 Hello and welcome!

-I’m a freelance writer, editor and speaker based in the UK.
+I’m a freelance writer, editor, speaker and researcher based in the UK.
 I specialise in sustainability and ethical issues and have written widely about both topics.
 How can we all live and work in ways that better support people and planet?
 It’s my goal to help find answers to this challenging – and increasingly pressing – question.